ahmdyasser/GithubRepos/README.md

 In this section i will discuss some of the designs in the code base

-- Stack Views are used as much as possible, to make supporting Dynamic data(varying text ...) easier, and also landscape
+- Stack Views are used as much as possible, to make supporting Dynamic data(varying text ...) easier, and also support landscape.
-- CocoaPods Keys are used to fetch GitHub APIKey, instead of hardcoding API Keys inside the source code
+- CocoaPods Keys are used to store GitHub APIKey(outside git, and safer), instead of hardcoding API Keys inside the source code.
 - Accessibility identifiers are placed on views, to make UI Testing possible using Early Grey, and, and will leverage from it in accessibility Support :)
 - Date formatters are kept static, since creating them is wasteful/costs a lot.
 - Network client is implemented using Combine; Combine makes handling errors more important through the pipeline ( unlike Rx, also, it’s native, and faster than Rx)